 SANA’s social intervention efforts began in 2012 through its first water treatment plant in Rajkiya Pratibha Vikas Vidyalaya (RPVV), a government school East Delhi.
 These are solar-powered micro ionizing water treatment plants.
 To break down the process, power comes from the overhead solar panels and the pump draws groundwater and saves it in overhead tanks.
 Sometimes the water plant draws water from a bore well.
 Either way, the water is purified through a treatment unit whereby purification happens through a combination of reverse osmosis (RO) process, solar power and UV and membrane system technology.

-The end result is that the water plant can generate 1.8 million litres of clean water.
+The end result is that the water plant can generate 1.8 million liters of clean water.
 This capacity takes care of the children’s water consumption while at school for a year.
 The children also have a choice of taking home a five-litre Can of clean water for the rest of the household free of cost.
 However, this option is feasible only if the child attends the classes on that day.

-The solar-powered drinking water system with an annual capacity of 1.8 mn litres, complies with the World Health Organization (WHO) standards for improving drinking water.
-Since then, over 1,000 school children from economically backward homes are allocated five litres of water daily for their families, living in slums nearby.
+The solar-powered drinking water system with an annual capacity of 1.8 mn liters, complies with the World Health Organization (WHO) standards for improving drinking water.
+Since then, over 1,000 school children from economically backward homes are allocated five liters of water daily for their families, living in slums nearby.

 Given its scale and consistency, it’s no surprise that the solar-powered drinking water system model caught the attention of the Delhi government which has joined hands with SANA.
 The Delhi government through the Delhi Jal Board (DJB) performs the role of a stakeholder.
 The outcome is to optimize water resources.
 With some brainstorming, the effort has taken the form of “Toilets & Taps-Transforming Lives Through Technology" where for the first time sewage water was converted into safe and pure drinking water.
 This project was commissioned in 2015 and with this innovative social intervention, Delhi now joins the select few cities that use recycled water as a source for drinking.